InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/ImageFusion/OverlayLabelMapOnTopOfAnImage/Documentation.rst

-Overlay Label Map On Top Of An Image
+Overlay Label Map on Top of an Image
 ====================================

 .. index::